An introduction to EBITDA

 What are the drawbacks?

-GAAP does not cover EBITDA.
-This means there is no universally prescribed way for companies to calculate EBITDA if they show it as a metric in their financial reports.
+GAAP does not cover EBITDA, so there is no universally prescribed way for companies to calculate EBITDA if they show it as a metric in their financial reports.
 Some companies may exclude specific one-off or non-recurring items on their income statements from their EBITDA calculations.

 The fact that companies might have different approaches to calculating EBITDA does present a major drawback.
 It's difficult to compare figures between companies if they're calculated using different assumptions and methodologies.

-Here are some other drawbacks to consider when using this metric to evaluate a company's profitability.
+Other drawbacks to consider when using this metric to evaluate a company's profitability include:

 Ignoring the cost of assets: EBITDA overlooks the fact that financing costs and capital expenditure are significant elements driving company earnings.
 EBITDA can give the erroneous impression that only sales and operations are relevant to generating revenue.